Billboard Music Awards 2021: How to Watch, Date and Time and More

-Billboard Music Awards 2021: How to Watch, Date and Time, Performers and More
+Billboard Music Awards 2021: How to Watch, Date, Time, Performers and More

 Get ready for the 2021 Billboard Music Awards.
 Nick Jonas will host the 2021 show -- following a three-year run by Kelly Clarkson -- which returns to its usual May date this year after being pushed to October in 2020 due to the coronavirus pandemic.